cloudflare/cloudflare-docs/content/rules/origin-rules/features.md

 For more information, refer to the [API instructions](/rules/origin-rules/create-api/) and the [API parameter reference](/rules/origin-rules/parameters/#dns-record-override-and-destination-port-override-parameters).

-## Destination port override
+## Destination port

-This feature allows you to override the destination port of a request.
+Allows you to override the destination port of a request.

 When you configure a destination port override, you can redirect incoming requests to a different port.
 For example, you could override the destination port for requests received for `mydomain.com` so that they are served by the application running on port 9000 (`mydomain.com:9000`).